St. Francis Xavier Church, Cincinnati, OH

 Location:

 St. Francis Xavier Church was founded in 1819 and is Cincinnati’s first Catholic church.
 The registered historic landmark was erected in 1859 and has been a staple of the city since.
-In 1880, a fire destroyed the original roof and a new roof was installed between 1881-1882.
+In 1880, a fire destroyed the original roof, and a new roof was installed between 1881-1882.
 Presumably, the fire also caused some of the stone deterioration.
 Two predominant institutions in the city and state are named after the church, St. Xavier High School and Xavier University.

-In addition, new upper box gutters will be installed on the north and south elevations of the church along with new expansion joints and downspouts.
+In addition, new upper box gutters were installed on the north and south elevations of the church along with new expansion joints and downspouts.
 The original gutter system was installed with inadequate expansion joints, restricting the copper’s natural thermal movement and the new downspouts will help move water away from the building.

 Before & During